 Luxury: Radisson Blu Cebu City

 Radisson Blu Cebu is the best 5-star accommodation in Cebu City!
 The hotel is centrally and located features direct access to SM Mall, a large outdoor swimming pool, 3 dining options, and close to the airport.
 The rooms offer panoramic views of the city and are fitted with a flat-screen tv, large memory foam bed, 24-hour room service, air conditioning, spacious living, and private bathroom.
 Breakfast is also included for all guests.
 Perfect for couples, families, and friends.

 Mid Range: Cebu Parklane International Hotel

 Parklane International Hotel is a very affordable 3-star accommodation in the heart of Cebu City.
-It is walking distance to Ayala Center and other nearby attractions.
+It is within walking distance of Ayala Center and other nearby attractions.
 This property features an outdoor swimming pool, fitness center with sauna, 3 dining options, and free wifi.
 The rooms are spacious and fitted with air conditioning, flat-screen tv, work desk, sofa seating, and a private bathroom.
 In-room massage services may be arranged at an additional cost.
 Breakfast is also included for all guests!
 Recommended place to stay for couples, friends, and families.

 Budget: Murals Hostel & Cafe

 I personally stayed at Murals Hostel on several occasions and can’t recommend this place enough!
 Murals actually have 3 properties in awesome locations, one is in Mactan near the airport and the other two are in the city center.
 There are dorm rooms, private rooms, and capsule-style rooms available perfect for solo travelers, friends, and couples.
 There is also a really great co-working space at Murals Hostel & Cafe with high-speed wifi!
 Mika, the owner, is the most genuine lady that I hope you will get the chance to meet and her staff is just as lovely who will make you feel right at home.